Asif12as/OwN-IT--E-Commerce/README.md

    Update the Okta client settings as per your Okta app configuration.

 **Contributing**
-This project was a team effort led by Md Ashif, with valuable contributions from Guddu Kumar, Ravi Prakash, and Vipin Thakre.
+This project was a team effort led by Md Ashif, with valuable contributions from Guddu Kumar, Ravi Prakash, Dharmendra Kumar, and Vipin Thakre.